 Ground issues included:

-Through Early Contractor Involvement and using our own Environmental Permit, we achieved regulatory approval and agreed phased handover to align with the client’s build programme.
+Through Early Contractor Involvement and using our own Environmental Permit, we achieved regulatory approval and agreed phased handover to align with the client’s build programme, enabling up to 300 homes per annum.

 Our team engaged early with ecologists and invasive weed specialists to manage ecological constraints, including badgers.